socotecio/django-socio-grpc/docs/getting-started.rst

     python manage.py grpcrunaioserver --dev

 The server is now running on port `50051` by default.
-See :ref:`How To Web <how-to-web>` to see how to call this server with web client or :ref:`Python example <python-examples>` for sync or asyn examples.
+See :ref:`How To Web <how-to-web>` to see how to call this server with web client or :ref:`Python example <python-examples>` for example repository.

 To read more about the grpcrunaioserver please :ref:`read the commands documentation <commands>`